martin-conur/quacking-quack/README.md

 - For Windows, [chocolatey](https://community.chocolatey.org/).

 ## Building
 After installing the dependencies, building is a two-step process.
-Firstly run:
+Firstly, run:
 ```shell
 make configure
 ```
 This will ensure a Python venv is set up with DuckDB and DuckDB's test runner installed.
 Additionally, depending on configuration, DuckDB will be used to determine the correct platform for which you are compiling.

-Then, to build the extension run:
+Then, to build the extension, run:
 ```shell
 make debug
 ```
 This delegates the build process to cargo, which will produce a shared library in `target/debug/<shared_lib_name>`.
 After this step, a script is run to transform the shared library into a loadable extension by appending a binary footer.
 The resulting extension is written to the `build/debug` directory.

 To create optimized release binaries, simply run `make release` instead.